Locations:

 Advertisement

-For cancer survivors, there’s some evidence that continued alcohol use may increase the risk of cancer coming back.
-It can also increase your chance of developing a new cancer.
-Yet, nearly 80% of cancer survivors continue to drink alcohol, according to a large study.
+For cancer survivors, there’s some evidence that continued alcohol use may increase the risk of cancer coming back (recurrence).
+It can also increase the chances of developing a new cancer.
+Yet a large study found that nearly 80% of cancer survivors continue to drink alcohol.

-“Thanks to earlier diagnoses and better treatments, more people are surviving cancer,” shares Dr. Kamath.
-“I encourage people to live as healthy as possible after cancer treatment.
-That includes limiting alcohol intake as much they can.”
+“Thanks to earlier diagnoses and better treatments, more and more people are surviving cancer,” shares Dr. Kamath.
+“I encourage people to live as healthily as possible after cancer treatment.
+That includes limiting alcohol intake as much as possible."

 Advertisement